Peter T. Holsen is a partner and registered patent attorney at Andrus Intellectual Property Law.

 Peter counsels domestic and international clients of all sizes regarding patent, trademark and copyright law.
-On a part-time basis, he has served as in-house counsel for a Fortune 500® company, working closely with general counsel and engineering management to formulate competitive intellectual property strategies and build a strategic patent portfolio that protects the client's core technology.
+On a part-time basis, he has served as in-house counsel for a Fortune 500® company, working closely with in-house general counsel and engineering management to formulate competitive intellectual property strategies and build a strategic patent portfolio that protects the client's core technology.

 Peter has extensive experience preparing and prosecuting patent and trademark applications and drafting technology agreements.
 He also routinely provides clients with patentability analyses and opinions regarding patent and trademark infringement and validity.

-As a registered patent attorney, Peter has worked with a wide variety of mechanical and electro-mechanical technologies, including engines and related control systems, fluid systems, medical imaging systems, oil and gas extraction, production and transportation systems; automated food processing equipment; automated packaging equipment; packaging materials; materials handling equipment; production machining; rail car and rail yard management technologies; robotic milking devices; medical patient imaging, monitoring and treatment technologies, water and wastewater recovery and treatment systems; and mechanical tools.
+As a registered patent attorney, Peter has worked with a wide variety of mechanical and electro-mechanical technologies, including propulsion devices and related control systems for marine vessels; engines; electric motors; fluid systems; oil and gas extraction, production and transportation systems; automated food processing equipment; automated packaging equipment; packaging materials; materials handling equipment; production machining; rail car and rail yard management technologies; robotic milking devices; medical patient imaging, monitoring and treatment technologies; water and wastewater recovery and treatment systems; and mechanical tools.

 Peter is an active volunteer and participant in The Rotary Club of Milwaukee.
 He is also a participant in and has been a contributing author for the International Association for the Protection of Intellectual Property (AIPPI), an international organization dedicated to the development and improvement of intellectual property.
-He is also a member of the American Bar Association and its section of Intellectual Property Law, the American Intellectual Property Law Association, the Wisconsin Intellectual Property Law Association, and the Milwaukee Bar Association.
+He is a member of the American Bar Association and its section of Intellectual Property Law, the American Intellectual Property Law Association, the Wisconsin Intellectual Property Law Association, and the Milwaukee Bar Association.

-Peter received a bachelor of science degree in civil engineering from Marquette University and a juris doctor degree from Marquette University Law School.
-While attending law school, Peter was Editor-in-Chief of the Marquette University Law School Intellectual Property Law Review, for which he also authored a comment entitled: ICANN'T Do It Alone: The Internet Corporation for Assigned Names and Numbers and Content-Based Problems on the Internet.
+Peter received a Bachelor of Science in civil engineering from Marquette University and a Juris Doctor from Marquette University Law School.
+While attending law school, Peter was Editor-in-Chief of the Marquette University Law School Intellectual Property Law Review, for which he also authored a comment.
 Peter was an Evans Scholar at Marquette University, where he served on the Chapter Board.
 Prior to law school, Peter served as an engineer at a multi-national engineering and consulting firm where he designed and managed several large-scale engineering projects at electrical, petrochemical and chemical facilities.